-Why mentoring is important and how it works
+Why mentoring is important and works

 What we offer

-Our mentoring packages are aimed at secondary school or college students who may benefit from further support (see pastoral and academic mentoring descriptions).
-Each mentoring programme usually runs on a 10-week cycle with the same mentor and mentee/s seeing each other once a week, although this is flexible depending on student availability.
+Our mentoring packages are aimed at secondary school or college students who may benefit from further support - see pastoral and academic mentoring descriptions.
+Each mentoring programme usually runs on a 10 week cycle with the same mentor and mentee(s) seeing each other once a week, although this is flexible depending on student availability.
 At the end of the 10 weeks, the mentoring cycle is reviewed to determine whether any further mentoring would be beneficial.

-- 1. Academic mentoring (tutoring)
+Academic mentoring (tutoring)

 Academic mentoring is more subject-specific and focuses on whichever part of the curriculum a student could benefit from extra support with.
 Their mentor is a university student from a course background relating to the required subject area.
-This can be done in small groups or one-to-one sessions.
+This can be done in small groups or 1-1 sessions.

 Current subject areas supported:

 Pastoral mentoring helps students to improve in their overall performance by looking at the student as an individual and establishing personalised goals and methods of achieving them.
 Examples of areas which can be focussed on may include: engagement, motivation, study skills, self-confidence, dealing with conflict, clarifying goals etc. The mentoring pair will first get to know each other on a personal level before then working on the issues they identify together.
 This is best done in 1-1 sessions.

 In addition to the mentoring offered as above, we also support students during their exam periods.